Of-Arte/adaptive-search/readme.md

 # Array Search & Adaptive Insertion

 A study project focused on efficient data structure manipulation and algorithm analysis.
-This program maintains a sorted dataset and allows for "adaptive" insertion, ensuring the array remains sorted without needing a full re-sort.
+This program maintains a sorted dataset and allows for "adaptive" insertion, ensuring the array remains sorted without needing a full sort.

 ## ✨ Features